gramener/gramex/gramex/apps/guide/tutorials/interactive_dashboards/README.md

 ## Requirements

 This tutorial assumes that you have gone through the [quickstart](../quickstart) and successfully built the Gramex application described in it.
+Some knowledge of basic Javascript and Jquery would also be very helpful.

 ## Introduction